ibm-cloud-docs/schematics/remotestate.md

         ibmcloud terraform workspace list
         ```
         {: pre}
-   - Find the workspace ID in the **ID** column of your command line output.
+   - Find the workspace ID in the **ID** column of your command-line output.

 3. Create another Terraform configuration file that is named `remotestate.tf` to access the output parameters of the `vpc.tf` file by using the `ibm_schematics_output` data source.
 To allow version control of this file, make sure to store this configuration file in a GitHub or GitLab repository.
    ```